schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

 - a starting number
 - an ending number

 After taking in the input, the program should print out a portion of the word/sentence that was entered.
-For example, if the word the user entered was ``saskatchewan``, the starting number was 3 and the ending number was 2, the program should print ``katchew``.
+For example, if the word the user entered was ``Saskatchewan``, the starting number was 3 and the ending number was 2, the program should print ``katchew``.
 Notice that in the output, it is the same as the word, except that the first 3 characters and last 2 characters have been removed.

 To be sure you understand the challenge, consider the following example: